Korey Lindsey

 Korey Lindsey (born February 3, 1989) is an American football coach and former cornerback.
-He is the cornerbacks coach at Pittsburg State University.
 He played for the Arizona Cardinals, Indianapolis Colts, Jacksonville Jaguars and Washington Redskins.
-He was drafted 207th overall by the Cincinnati Bengals in the 2011 NFL Draft.
+He was drafted 207th overall by the Cincinnati Bengals in the 2011 NFL draft.
 He played college football at Southern Illinois University.

-Early years
+Early life

 Lindsey attended Scotlandville Magnet High School in Baton Rouge, Louisiana, where he played wide receiver and defensive back.
 He Earned All-District honors twice as a wide receiver, twice as a defensive back and was a Two-time All-Metro Baton Rouge first-team (2005, 2006).

 During his senior year on defense he recorded 76 tackles, four interceptions, two fumble recoveries, 17 pass breakups, one forced fumble and one interception returned for a touchdown.
 At wide receiver he gained 1,117 all-purpose yards, averaging 27.6 yards on kickoff returns and 18.9 yards on punt returns.

 He was also a competed in baseball and track.